ImplFerris/esp32-book/src/bluetooth/ble/index.md

 GATT (Generic Attribute Profile) defines how BLE devices exchange data.
 It organizes data in a hierarchy of services and characteristics, allowing clients (e.g., a smartphone app) to read, write, and subscribe to updates from a BLE peripheral (e.g., a sensor).

+## Rust crates

+There are two main Rust crates available for working with Bluetooth Low Energy (BLE):

+1. [Bleps](https://github.com/bjoernQ/bleps/): A lightweight BLE peripheral stack designed primarily for testing, demos, and personal projects.
+It is not intended to meet certification standards.
+The official repository recommends using the `Trouble` crate if you plan to work with asynchronous code.

+2. [Trouble (or TrouBLE)](https://embassy.dev/trouble/): A Rust-based implementation of a BLE Host, with the long-term goal of achieving qualification.
+In the BLE specification, the Host operates as the upper layer of the Host Controller Interface (HCI), while the Controller forms the lower layer.

 ## References
 If you want deeper understanding, you can refer the following resources